AVDataStudio/patient_readmission_prediction/README.md

 - Dropped 5 huge missing columns(missing % above 40)
 - Filled 4 low missing columns
 ## Analysis
 ### Demographic analysis - How Age, Gender and Race relate to Readmission rates?
-This is to identify high risk groups.
+This is to identify WHO IS AT RISK?
 - **_AGE Insights_** : According to age analysis, patients aged 20-30 have the highest 30-day readmission rate at 14.24%, higher than the lederly patients.
 Possible reasins could be dietary habits, Less post discharge monitoring compared to elderly patients.
 - **_GENDER Insights_** :Although Females are higher in count, both the genders show nearly identicl readmission rates.(Females: 11.25%, Males: 11.06%).
 The difference is negligibe suggesting gender alone is not a strong predictor of 30 day readmission.
+- **_RACE Insights_** :Caucasian patients dominate the dataset at 76,099(75% of all patients), nearly 6 times more than any other racial group.
+Readmission Rates clustered into 2 groups, Caucasian(11.29%) and African American(11.22%) with higher risk, Hispanic(10.41%) and Asian(10.14%) with lower risk._ (Although rate differences are small, 1% reduction in Caucasian race patients readmission may impact thousands of patients.)_ Teh rate of Unknown race(8.23%) should be treated with caution due to incomplete data.
+### Clinical analysis - How length of stay, medications, lab procedures, and prior visits relate to readmission rates?
+This is to identify WHY THEY ARE AT RISK?
 ## Business Recommendation
 - Hospital should implement targeted follow up programs for younger age groups, not just elderly.
+- Hospital readmission reduction programs should prioritize Caucasian and AfricanAmerican patients given  their combination of high volume and elevated readmission rates.